Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod

 Amanda believes awareness is key.
 “Jetty and the Shelter Project were a blessing.
 Taking away programs like that hurts families.
 It’s not just about the sick person, it helps the rest of us too because we just want them to be comfortable.”

-Today, Jetty Extracts continues its mission to bring compassionate cannabis to patients who need it most.
-The program’s expansion to New York and Colorado extends that same dignity and care that began in California.
+Today, Jetty Extracts continues to expand the Shelter Project with the same mission it started with: put clean, safe cannabis within reach of the patients who need it most.
+The program’s growth into New York and Colorado extends the same dignity, care, and compassion that began in California.

-To learn more about how the Shelter Project supports cannabis for cancer patients and compassionate care across states, visit the Jetty Extracts Shelter Project Page or start your Shelter Project Application
+To learn more about how the Shelter Project supports cannabis for cancer patients and other qualifying individuals, visit the Jetty Extracts Shelter Project Page.

-If you have any questions about the Shelter Project, your application, or enrollment status, please contact shelteroutreach@jettyextracts.com.
+If you have questions about eligibility, your application, or enrollment status, reach out to shelteroutreach@jettyextracts.com.

 Many patients use cannabis to help relieve pain, nausea, and loss of appetite from chemotherapy.
 Every experience is unique, and patients should always consult their healthcare provider.